itssamuelrowe/zen-website/content/docs/exceptions.md

  * `ClassNotFoundException`
    This exception is thrown to indicate that class coud not be found.

-Zen includes hundreds of exceptions.
-You can learn more about them from the Zen documentation.
+Zen includes many exceptions.
+You can learn more about them from the Zen Standard API documentation.

-+++
-title = "Catching Exceptions"
-weight = 4
-+++
+## Catching Exceptions

 Before you learn to catch exceptions in your program, you need to see what happens when you do not catch them.
 Here is an example which generates an exception.